brianwolfe/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 The simplest Istio deployment is a single mesh.
 A single mesh can span [one or more clusters](#cluster-models) and [one or more networks](#network-models).
-All workloads in a mesh share a common certificate authority or the same trust domain depending on the following situations:

-- If you are using a vendor hosted CA that is shared across different customers, then it is imperative to use a single trust domain for the entire mesh, as the root CA across different customers could be the same (i.e. the vendor's CA itself).

-- If you have your own root CA for all your clusters, you can choose to use a single shared trust domain or a separate trust domain for each cluster.
+All workloads in a mesh share a common certificate authority.
+You can choose to use a single shared trust domain or a separate trust domain for each cluster.

-If you use a single shared trust domain, a service in a given namespace is globally unique - i.e. if two clusters `cluster-1` and `cluster-2` have the same service `foo` in namespace `ns`, they will be treated the same for purposes of security.
-With a trust domain for each cluster, there are no restrictions on the uniqueness of service and namespaces.
+If you use a single shared trust domain, a service account in a given namespace is globally unique - i.e. if two clusters `cluster-1` and `cluster-2` have the same service account `foo` in namespace `ns`, they will be treated the same for purposes of security.
+With a trust domain for each cluster, there are no restrictions on the uniqueness of service accounts, and namespaces.
 You can apply enforcement policies that allow or deny all traffic from one cluster (irrespective of the namespace/service) to another.

 ### Multiple meshes